Palestine Grassroots Distribution Project

 This reporting led DSP to Mohamad, a 12-year old boy who was shot in the knee by an Israeli sniper, severing his main nerve.
 For six months, the Israeli military denied Mohamad a permit to travel to Jerusalem for extremely time-sensitive nerve transplant surgery.
 Ultimately, Mohamed’s leg was amputated.
 We’ve been raising funds for Mohamad's ongoing medical needs since then.

 The Awajah family has continued to endure devastating losses.
 Kamal (the father of family) died in the summer of 2023.
-Their home was destroyed for the third time during this onslaught, and Wafaa (the mother of the family)’s eldest daughter Amany was shot by a soldier and killed.
-The family has been bouncing back and forth between Rafah in the south and Nusseirat in the middle area of Gaza Strip for the past seven months, desperately trying to find safety.
+Their home was destroyed for the third time during the early days of the escalated genocide, and the Israeli military killed two of Wafaa’s (the mother of the family) daughters.
+The family has been bouncing back and forth between Rafah in the south and Nusseirat in the middle area of Gaza Strip, desperately trying to find safety.
 PGDP has continued to provide them monthly support to offset the escalating price of basic items needed for survival.

-Mohamad’s home in northern Gaza was destroyed in an airstrike that killed his sister and her children.
-His amputated limb has also been causing him excruciating pain, as he wasn’t able to receive the follow-up care he needed after another surgery in early October 2023.
-We were able to evacuate Mohamad and his mother to Egypt on May 5, where he will be safe and receive treatment for his leg.
+Mohamad’s sister Maisa and her children were killed in an airstrike and his home was destroyed.
+His amputated limb was causing him excruciating pain, as he wasn’t able to receive the follow-up care he needed after another surgery in September 2023.
+We evacuated Mohamad and his mother to Egypt in May 2024, where he has endured several more surgeries.
+PGDP is supporting Mohamad and his mother in Cairo, and other family members in Gaza.
+Mohamad has a new baby niece, named Maisa after his sister.

-Abdallah and his family have been displaced from the middle area to southern Gaza for months.
-The medicine for Abdallah’s lung disease is currently unavailable in Gaza.
-In early May, Fadi spoke to Abdallah and was alarmed that he was struggling to breathe.
-We sprung into action to raise the funds to evacuate Abdallah and his mom to Cairo where Abdallah can be treated; unfortunately, the Israeli army took over the Rafah border crossing before they could safely evacuate.
-We are hoping the crossing opens soon.
+Abdallah and his family have been displaced from the middle area to southern Gaza.
+The medicine for Abdallah’s lung disease is currently unavailable in Gaza and he was struggling to breathe.
+We raised the funds to evacuate Abdallah and his mother to Cairo so Abdallah could be treated, but, the Israeli army closed over the Rafah border crossing before they could leave.
+We managed to get several months of Abdallah’s medication into Gaza and his breathing has improved greatly.
+We also have been renting them a shelter so that Abdallah could endure the winter, and provide them monthly support.